Immigration Questions

 Being Undocumented

 Below are the most common questions we get from people who are undocumented in Ireland.
 Don’t take risks – if you need help, please contact us: it’s safe and private.
-You can also become a member of Justice for the Undocumented, meet other undocumented people and campaign for a pathway to papers for undocumented workers and families – email jfu@mrci.ie for more info.
+You can also become a member of Justice for the Undocumented.
+Email jfu@mrci.ie for more info.
 Stay safe and know that you’re not alone.

 Legal disclaimer